 Is your "Why" based on Motivation or Inspiration?

 By now we would assume everyone of you have heard the Ted Talk and know of the massive success of the "Start With Your Why" thought process by Simon Sinek.
 The discovery of your own "why" is arguably the purpose in your life and point of your life.
 I am sure your "why" could change over time as you age, gain new experiences etc.. but in the end "why" you do what you do, how you do it and ultimately "why" you do something will define your life.
 The same is true of your business, "what" you do, "how" you do it and "why" you do it will ultimately define your business.

 Robert Byrne wrote, "The purpose of life is a life of purpose."
 We believe this wholeheartedly.
 We also believe what William Ford Jr. said: “ A good company delivers excellent products and services.
 An exceptional company does all that and strives to make the world a better place.”

 We believe that motivation comes from within however inspiration comes from something external.
 Motivation is like energy, it can be stored up until it is needed and then it can be released.
 We can trace our motivation to the inspiration we received from John O'Leary.
-Several years back we had the opportunity to hear John speak, his message of serving people, asking "what more can I do" resented with our team so much it inspired us to envision a world that could be different, one in which the values he speaks about could be a part of our everyday lives.
-John's message is about being "people centric", his message is the same as Raj Sisodia, the same as Bob Chapman's, is that a coincidence or the confluence?
+Several years back we had the opportunity to hear John speak.
+His message of serving people - asking "what more can I do" resonated with our team so much it inspired us to envision a world that could be a different.
+A world in which the values he speaks about could be a part of our everyday lives.
+John's message is about being "people centric", his message is the same as Raj Sisodia, the same as Bob Chapman's.
+Is that a coincidence or the confluence?